alehander92/melt/README.md

 [ ABANDONDED: proof of concept]

-That's an old project of mine, here is the original doc.
+That's an old project of mine, here is the original doc:

 melt compiles to Go.

 I like the concurrency and ecosystem of Go and I like to use it for  writing tools and web services.
-However I don't like a lot of the language design choices. melt fixes:
+However I don't like a lot of the language design choices.

+melt fixes:

 * Type system: Adds generics and sum types to the type system while remaining compatible to the Go ecosystem
 * Error handling: Keeps Go error model but improves a lot the syntax for it
 * Expresiveness: Easier with the error syntax

-# Records
+### Records

 ```go
 struct Message: